sendgrid/docs/source/User_Guide/Transactional_Templates/using_handlebars.md

 Personalizing email with Handlebars
 {% endanchor %}

+Here are some example scenarios you can use to substitute data with Handlebars.

 {% anchor h3 %}
 Substitution
 {% endanchor %}

 **Basic Replacement**

-HTML should contain:
+*HTML should contain:*
+{% codeblock %}
 <p>Hello {{firstName}}</p>
+{% endcodeblock %}

-Test Data should contain:
+*Test Data should contain:*
+{% codeblock %}
 {"firstName":"Ben"}
+{% endcodeblock %}

 Resulting replacement: